thevisad/DayZ-Private-master/README.md

 =========================

 This is a private server project for DayZ.
-The latest release is compatible with DayZ 1.7.2.5.
+This code is currently compatible with DayZ 1.7.2.5 and ArmA 2 OA beta patch build 95883.

 This would not be possible without the work of Rocket and Guru Abdul.